Translate

 Imaging

-There are many different imaging methods used for diagnosis and staging of acute lymphoblastic leukemia.
-Some techniques are better at visualizing bone changes, whereas others focus on blood flow.
-Together these techniques can build up a comprehensive picture of what is happening in the body.
-While imaging is not essential for a diagnosis of acute lymphoblastic leukemia, it can be used to give a clearer picture of the health of the organs and show if the cancer has spread.
-This, in turn, can help predict the response to treatment.
+While imaging is not essential for a diagnosis of acute lymphoblastic leukemia, it can be used to give a clearer picture of the health of your organs and show if the cancer has spread.
+They can also help to diagnose infections.
 You may have one or several forms of imaging performed.

 Ultrasound

-This is good for looking at soft tissue and fluid within the body.
+This is ideal for assessing soft tissue and fluid within the body.
 It uses high frequency soundwaves to create a dynamic image.
 This may be used to check your liver, spleen, and lymph nodes.
 The function of the heart may also be checked using a specialized form of ultrasound called echocardiography.

 Computed tomography (CT) scan